A GUIDE TO THE FLOWER PATIOS OF CORDOBA

 After you visit the patios, continue exploring the old quarter.
 You’ll see a few more patios from the street, and although they’re private to enter, they’re still beautiful to observe.
 And, the streets of old town are charming enough to warrant a wander as the sun sinks below the horizon.

-Would you visit the flower patios?
-Have you ever been somewhere that took your breathe away?
+Would you visit the flower patios of Cordoba?
+Have you ever been somewhere that took your breath away?

 Other Posts You May Enjoy